OSU-App-Club/corvallis-bus-hackathon-iOS-example/README.md

 ## Directions

+1. Run `pod install` in terminal
+    * if you have not install cocoapods, run `sudo gem install cocoapods` first
-Please open the file **Corvallis-Bus-Hackathon-Example.xcworkspace** after downloading this project.
+2. Open the file **Corvallis-Bus-Hackathon-Example.xcworkspace**